 If you are a rider that favours a soft and flexible shoe then the durability and styling of the Race Face Chester pedals makes them a very appealing option.

 It’s fair to say the DMR V11 is a plastic version of the company’s award-winning Vault pedal.
 It is slightly taller, but has a similar sized platform with the same…

 The new Crank Brothers Mallet E features most of what we love about the burly Crank Brothers Mallet DH but in a slimmed-down package.

-The Nukeproof Horizon is the flat pedal of choice here amongst MBR staff.
+The Nukeproof Horizon flat is the pedal of choice here amongst MBR staff.
 The platform isn’t the thinnest, but it’s dished out enough to keep shoes stable.

-Long time mbr favourite, the DMR Vault is one of the best selling flats around.
+The DMR Vault is one of the best selling flats around.
 Machined from an extruded piece of aluminium, the platform spins on a heat-treated steel axle.

 The UK-designed Burgtec Penthouse Flats MK5 pedals have evolved into their fifth generation.
 Do the improvements stack up in the real world?

 The new E13 Plus Pedal platform borrows heavily from the old E13 LG1 pedal originally developed for its gravity range.